FM2233/from-patterns-to-reasoning/README.md

 - **Causal Discriminative Modeling for Robust Cloud Service Fault Detection.** `Journal of Computer Technology and Software` `2024`

   Wang, Heyi. [[Paper](https://ashpress.org/index.php/jcts/article/view/193)]

+- **Navigate through Enigmatic Labyrinth A Survey of Chain of Thought Reasoning: Advances, Frontiers and Future.** `arXiv` `2024`

+  Chu, Zheng and Chen, Jingchang and Chen, Qianglong and Yu, Weijiang and He, Tao and Wang, Haotian and Peng, Weihua and Liu, Ming and Qin, Bing and Liu, Ting. [[Paper](http://arxiv.org/abs/2309.15402)]

 </details>

 #### 2) Self-Correction and Feedback-Driven Reasoning Improvement
 <details>
 <summary></summary>

+- **Training Language Models to Follow Instructions with Human Feedback.** `Advances in Neural Information Processing Systems` `2022`

+  Ouyang, Long and Wu, Jeffrey and Jiang, Xu and Almeida, Diogo and Wainwright, Carroll and Mishkin, Pamela and Zhang, Chong and Agarwal, Sandhini and Slama, Katarina and Ray, Alex and Schulman, John and Hilton, Jacob and Kelton. [[Paper](https://proceedings.neurips.cc/paper_files/paper/2022/hash/b1efde53be364a73914f58805a001731-Abstract-Conference.html)]

 - **QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction.** `arXiv` `2024`